wzmli/phyloglmm/journal.md

 MLi successfully replicated Li and Ives 2017 result.
 There were three problems:
-- max iteration and reltol was bad
+- max iteration and reltol were bad
 - they used maximum likelihood instead of REML
 - standardizing the variance-covariance matrix does matter Everything matched perfectly after fixing these minor issues.